henley-regatta/henley-regatta.github.io/_posts/2021-04-16-AmIGettingLessFit.md

 tags:  garmin data_analysis cycling fitness
 ---
 # So, am I actually getting slower on the bike as I age?
-I did a ride earlier, second this week.
+I did a ride earlier today[^3], my second this week.
 I don't exercise enough.
 That's indisputable.
 And what's worse I'm inconsistent.
 So the *actual* answer to the question posed above is: _Probably, but you'd not notice if you actually_ _rode some more you lazy slob_.